staempfli/typo3-conventions-checker/README.md

 via [GrumPHP][3] configuration in your project root directory.

-**Important notice on inheritance**: To my knowledge, it is not possible to recursively inherit task settings, meaning: you override one property/setting of a task (see example below), you need to re-define all tasks and their settings.
+**Important notice on inheritance**: To my knowledge, it is not possible to recursively inherit task settings, meaning: **you override one property/setting of a task (see example below), you need to re-define all tasks and their settings**.
 [See the grumphp configuration provided for extensions](./conf/grumphp-extensions.yml).